SteamDatabase/SalienCheat/README.md

 ### Mac

 0. (optional) Launch the App Store and download any updates for macOS.
 Newer versions of macOS have Python 2.7.10 included by default.
+1. Extract the contents of this script to the Downloads folder.
-1. Launch Terminal and run the following scripts:
+2. Launch Terminal and run the following scripts:
    1. `sudo easy_install pip`
    2. `pip install requests tqdm`
-   3. `python cheat.py [token]`
+   3. `python downloads/cheat.py [token]`

 ## Docker
 1. Extract contents of this script somewhere.